 Before dyeing the carpet it is important that it's completely dry.
 Leave your carpet alone for a few hours to dry out.
-It's possible to speed up this process by turning the heating on or alternatively using a hair dryer.
+It's possible to speed up this process by turning the heating on or alternatively using a hairdryer.

 Different carpet dye sticks can be used together to blend into different shades and colors.
 Practice the different colors on a piece of white paper until you are able to match the color of your indoor/outdoor carpet.
-You might also want to test the dye on a small area of carpet which isn't normally visible.
+You might also want to test the dye on a small area of carpet that isn't normally visible.

-Try to make the match as close as possible because this will make it much easier to hide the damaged area of carpet.
+Try to make the match as close as possible because this will make it much easier to hide the damaged area of the carpet.

-Step 5 - Spray the Carpet
+Spray the Carpet

 Now use a spray bottle to spray the area you are staining with warm water.
 This shouldn't be soaking wet, but it should be slightly damp.